ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 `npm install <module_name> —save` <br> installs and also updates your project's dependencies in `package.json`

-`npm install <module_name> —save-dev` <br> installs and update's your project's development dependencies in `package.json` (dependencies that you don't need at runtime, I.e. testing frameworks like jasmin or karma, build frameworks like gulp or webpack, ...)
+`npm install <module_name> —save-dev` <br> installs and updates your project's development dependencies in `package.json` (dependencies that you don't need at runtime, i.e. testing frameworks like Jasmine or Karma, build frameworks like gulp or webpack, ...)

 `npm install <module_name> --global` <br> installs the package globally, packages with command line interfaces like gulp-cli, angular-cli are installed globally.